Transforms & Composition

 |---|---|---|

-| Primitive | What to draw | cx, cy, r, fill, stroke |
+| Primitive props | What to draw | cx, cy, r, fill, stroke |

-| Spatial | Where / how | rotation, scale, translate |
+| Layout | Where / how | rotation, scale, translate |

-These compose freely on a single element:
+These compose on a single normalized element:

 rotation